jlnkfrd/si-twi/README.md

-# Sample Twitter project using Silex
+# Sample Twitter project using the PHP Framework Silex

+Note: This was a quick project I submitted to a hiring manager when I was interviewing for a new position.
+It was put together in about 2 hours to show proficiency with the Silex Framework and does not include any front-end work.

 Uses Eloquent for an ORM.